Sleeping Calories Burned Calculator

 How does body weight affect calories burned during sleeping?

 Body weight significantly impacts calorie burn during sleeping.
-A 120-lb person burns about 26 calories in 30 minutes, while a 250-lb person burns approximately 54 calories in the same time.
+At the selected MET value of 0.95, a 120-lb person burns about 27 calories in 30 minutes, while a 250-lb person burns approximately 57 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does sleeping work?